 Students look at a variety of extracts from authors such as Charles Dickens and Roald Dahl exploring how childhood memories can be communicated through literature.

-Summer term – Language Through Time.
+Spring term – Language Through Time.

 From cave paintings to the use of emojis this topic explores how and why language changes over time and the impact this has on modern society.